FAQs

 See our Contact page for our email, phone number and address.
 We’d love to hear from you.

-These are due, for example, to individual countries restricting the import of alcohol, local courier handling restrictions or because DHL does not operate there.
+*However, there are some country restrictions.
+These are due, for example, to individual countries restricting the import of alcohol, local courier handling restrictions or because our courier partner DHL does not serve those countries.

-See Shipping & Returns for more info.
+See Shipping & Returns for full info.

-*At present, however, we do not ship to Russia, Belarus nor Ukraine.
+*At present, however, we do not ship to Russia, Belarus, Iraq nor Ukraine.

-We offer free standard shipping as special offers every so often.
 Sign up to our newsletter to find out about our offers.

 For more information, see Shipping & Returns.